amitmerchant1990/reverie/aes.md

 **Q**: I got a review invitation that I’d like to decline, but when I click the decline button, I get the following error message on Openreview: "Wrong key, please refer back to the recruitment email."
 What do I have to do to be able to accept/decline invitations?
 Is this a known problem?"<br>
 **A**:
 This is a known issue as the link (as opposed to the link *text*) uses %-encoding for umlauts (or even any non-ASCII characters).
 Openreview currently send emails in plain text and they are planning to send them in HTML format with all the links already translated.
 We hope that will solve the problem.

+**Q**: When I click the accept button in the invitation email to serve as an "action editor",  a message returned from the ARR system says "It seems like you already accepted an invitation to serve as a Reviewer for ARR 2021 ............".
+What can I do?<br>
+**A**: This seems to be a technical problem with OpenReview.
+We are working with OpenReview to resolve this.